sataako/sataako-bot/README.md

 ### Heroku deployment

-In order to deploy the bot to Heroku you have to also add the name of your Heroku application in the `.env` file.
-After this you should be able to deploy the bot by pushing the repository to the Heroku remote.
+Set the configuration variables mentioned above to your Heroku app and then push the repository to the Heroku remote of your app.

 ## Built with